<< Yesterday

 2008 Jayson Werth ties the Phillies' single-game RBI record when he drives in eight runs in Philadelphia's 10-3 win over Toronto.
 The 28-year-old center fielder, who equals the franchise mark shared by Kitty Bransfeld (1910), Gavvy Cravath (1915), Willie Jones (1958), and Mike Schmidt (1976), accomplishes the feat with three home runs in the team's 10-3 victory over Toronto in the friendly confines of Citizens Bank Park.

-2008 Before starting the Subway Series at Yankee Stadium, the visiting Mets conduct a closed-door clubhouse meeting to clear the air concerning comments made yesterday by closer Billy Wagner about his teammates' availability after games.
-Although the reliever addresses the issue, his remarks focus on the team's lackluster start to the season and the need to get it done on the field.
+2008 Before starting the Subway Series at Yankee Stadium, the visiting Mets hold a closed-door clubhouse meeting to clear the air concerning closer Billy Wagner's comments yesterday about his teammates' availability after games.
+Although the reliever addresses the issue, his remarks focused on the team's lackluster start to the season and the need to get it done on the field.

 2011 Vin Mazzaro, demoted the minors after the game with an ERA of 22.74, established a franchise record by allowing 14 runs in the 19-1 Indians' rout of the Royals.
 The 25-year-old right-handed reliever recorded just seven outs while giving up ten runs in the fourth inning and another four in the fifth frame before being removed.